 Small Changes Get Big Results

 Moderate daily exercise can make a big difference.
-Read: Desk Exercises Office
+Read: Desk Exercises to do at the Office

 Twenty minutes of brisk walking each day can decrease the risk for early death that can be as much as double for people who do not exercise.
 Read: Exercising After Bariatric Surgery